-Fundamental News: Genscape reported that crude stocks held in Cushing, Oklahoma fell by more than 1 million barrels in the week ending Tuesday, August 15th.
+Fundamental News: Genscape reported that crude oil stocks held in Cushing, Oklahoma in the week ending September 15th increased by 675,812 barrels on the week and by 86,656 barrels from Tuesday, September 12th to 62,002,800 barrels.

 Early Market Call - as of 9:00 AM EDT